 The research aimed to compare the foetal blood sampling and foetal scalp simulation tests in a multi-centre randomised controlled trial to see how the two compare in terms of primarily caesarean section, but also operative vaginal delivery, cord blood acidosis, and admission to the special care baby unit.

-Hypoxia in labour, which occurs when a baby receives inadequate oxygen to its brain before, during, or after delivery, can lead to irreversible brain injury and death.
+Hypoxia in labour, which occurs when a baby receives inadequate oxygen to its brain before, during, or after delivery, can lead to irreversible brain injury or even death.
+Understandably, parents are traumatised by such experiences and as a result, the number of birth injury lawsuits has spiked, creating another reason why there is a call for a greater focus on reducing these risks.
 In order to monitor this, doctors use cardiotocography in high-risk pregnancies to monitor the baby’s heart rate, allowing early intervention if necessary.

 Foetal blood sampling and foetal scalp stimulations can provide information on a foetus’s risk of suffering hypoxia.
 Recent studies have questioned the validity and reliability of foetal blood sampling, and also the logistical challenges of achieving a result in a timely manner.